Nideshen/FAB-Course/2020.10.20/BrainStrom.md

 # "HMW" Question

-- How might we  make mask more acceptable and more humanize
+- How might we  make mask more acceptable and more humanize?

 # Idea About ?